01 of 07

 - Spider mite destroyer (Stethorus app., a genus of lady beetle)

 05 of 07

-Horticultural oils and insecticidal soaps are organic methods for controlling spider mites.
+Two popular organic methods for controlling spider mites include horticultural oils and insecticidal soaps.
 For example, oil from the neem tree (Azadirachta indica) can be used as an organic miticide.
-The timing of when you apply these oils depends on the product used, so consult with someone at your local garden center, nursery or extension center to figure out the right one for your situation.
+The timing of when you apply these oils depends on the product used, so consult with an expert at your local garden center, nursery, or extension office to determine the best application time for your situation.

-Combining a couple of tablespoons of natural soap in a quart of water provides an inexpensive and safe way to attack... spider mites.
+For an inexpensive and safe formula to attack spider mites, combine 2 tablespoons of... natural soap with 1 quart of water.
 Don't add extra soap, as too much may cause leaf damage.
 For an added punch, include garlic or cayenne.Continue to 6 of 7 below.

 06 of 07